 What does grief feel like?

 Whatever you’re feeling, it’s ok.
-When we experience profound grief for a loved one, our emotions can be all over the place, and we often feel absolutely exhausted.
+When we experience profound loss, our emotions are all over the place, and we feel absolutely exhausted.

 Everyone feels grief differently.
 Tāne / men tend to express grief by being physically active, not talking so much about it.
-Wāhine / women will often share more with others and want to talk about it.
+Wāhine / women will share more with others and talk about it.
 Younger tamariki / children may not understand that the person isn’t coming back.

 But you know that the person is gone and will never return.
-You might be experiencing death for the first time or you may be going through it again - a new death can bring back painful memories.
+Maybe you’re experiencing death for the first time or you’re going through it again - a new loss can bring back painful memories.

 Whatever the situation, don’t worry about whether you’re dealing with it ‘properly’ or ‘well’.
 Give yourself full permission to go with whatever is happening because what you feel is important.
 Things do get better, given time and space.